 The Madonnas of Sicily and female saints moved me deeply, most of the altars, churches and holidays are dedicated to them.
 Mild and tender faces, expressing serenity and unconditional acceptance.

-Decorated with flower wreaths and gold, honoured in processions, called in midnight prayers, their names imprinted on statues and frescoes, beloved females with the power of mercy.
-Palermian saint Santa Rosalia, Madonna Annunziata di Palermo, Madonna di Lourdes, Madonna di Monte Oliveto and many more, stoically listening to appeals for love, health and rescue.
+Decorated with flower wreaths and gold, honored in processions, called in midnight prayers, their names imprinted on statues and frescoes, beloved females with the power of mercy.
+Palermian saint Santa Rosalia, Madonna Annunziata di Palermo, Madonna di Lourdes, Madonna di Monte Oliveto and many more, stoically listening to appeals for love, health, and rescue.

 Ma Donna is actually »my lady« in Italian, one can see the roadside Madonnas anywhere in Italy, accompanying different pathways and sides of buildings.
 Their main task is the protection as well as relief, or sometimes, commemorating a reported miracle.

 The earliest depictions of Mary date to the 2nd and 3rd centuries, when Early Christianity was present.
 The Madonna icon develops from the 5th century on, with the rise of cults of the Virgin in 12th and 13th centuries In Western tradition, causing the image of Mary to expand.
 The Italian Renaissance significantly impacted the popularity of the Virgin Mary, when masters as Leonardo da Vinci, Raphael, Michelangelo, Caravaggio, and others fell in love with her beauty.
 The famous pietas, weeping Mary with dead Jesus in her lap, became a frequent part of the altars, with Michelangelo’s statue in S. Peter’s Church in the Vatican in front.